sulscott/Air-Quality-Monitoring/README.md

 Eventually this data will be replaced with actual sensor data.

 ### Data Ingestion
 The data is ingested using kafka producers and consumers.
-There is a producer for each sensor type, such as `temperature_producer.py`.
+There is a producer for each sensor type, such as `TemperatureProducer.py`.
 Each producer streams data to it's own topic.
+The producers can be run concurrently using the `KafkaProducerRunner.py` class.

 Then there is a single consumer which reads data from all of the topics.

 Having multiple producers stream data to multiple topics allows for a more flexible and scalable data pipeline.
 The producers can be deployed on separate machines or in separate parts of the same system, and each producer can be responsible for producing data for a specific topic.